 Resources

 Resources have built on top of laravel's resource and resource collection classes but there are more features!
+You can create resource classes on your own or just using our resources command.

 ValravnJsonResource

-it's same as JsonResource class on laravel. to start using this, first you need to create resource class which should see something like this.
+need to create resource class which should see something like this.

-1use Hans\Valravn\Http\Resources\Contracts\ValravnJsonResource;
+1use Hans\Valravn\Http\Resources\Contracts\VJsonResource;

 2use Illuminate\Database\Eloquent\Model;